-With over 15 galleries, a boatbuilding workshop, interactive exhibits and a collection that spans The National Small Boat collection, exciting temporary exhibitions, artworks, maps and charts, memorabilia and other objects there’s plenty to explore.
+With over 15 galleries, the National Small Boat collection, a boatbuilding workshop, exciting exhibitions, artworks, maps and charts, memorabilia and other objects, there’s plenty to explore!

 Your voyage of discovery begins in the Main Hall, where you can orientate yourself in the building, admiring the hanging flotilla of small boats on display over your head.

 Flying across the top of the Main Hall is our flotilla of small boats from The National Small Boat collection.
 Preserving a collection of international importance, including craft used for survival, work, competition, leisure, pleasure, exploration and war… from the Inuit kayak, a deadly hunter’s tool of skin and driftwood with an unbroken pedigree stretching back 10,000 years to the Mirror dinghy, as much a part of the ’60s social revolution as the Mini car.
 The museum doesn’t just tell the story of inanimate objects – it relates the tales of the lives and the times of those who made and used them.

 Dashing and daring or bloodthirsty and greedy – were pirates of the 18th century heroes of the age or nothing more than callous cut-throats?
 For generations, pirates have been portrayed in fiction, film, art and fashion as symbols of freedom, adventure and transgression.
 Despite the often-brutal reality of pirate life, they are still celebrated.
 But how and why has this image been created?